 Hay fires and prevention: A comprehensive guide

-In every farmer’s life, there’s a story about hay catching fire—a topic shared over cups of tea with friends.
+In every farmer’s life, there’s a story about hay bale catching fire—a topic shared over cups of tea with friends.
 Picture your hay, seemingly fine one day, then puffing steam, blowing smoke, and suddenly bursting into flames.

 But why does this happen?
 More importantly, is it possible to prevent these situations that can take money away from hardworking farmers?